MissTracy/SDF01-2025/README.md

 ## 🎯 About Me

-- 💡 I'm currently refreshing **GitHub and version control** before diving into coding.
+- 💡 I'm currently refreshing **GitHub and version control** skills, before diving into coding.
 - 🎓 Soon, I'll be exploring **HTML, CSS, and JavaScript**!
 - 🤖 I love problem-solving and working on creative projects.
 - 🔥 Looking forward to building real-world applications.